lihanqiang/vue-vite-cesium-demo/README-EN.md

   ### cesiumUtils:
   CesiumUtils dictionary is obviously significant for this demo, which contains important logics and codes to reach the functions.
   ## Initiate the demo
-  Use npm or yarn tool to build the app dependencies, enter the app root dictionary and run commands below, and you'll see in the browser at website ```localhost:9999```.
+  Use npm or yarn tool to build the app dependencies, enter the app root dictionary and run commands below, and you'll see it in the browser at website ```localhost:9999```.
   ```bash
   npm install or yarn
   npm run dev or yarn run dev